 Wooden Garage Doors

-There are a variety of different types of timber that are used to make wooden garage doors and each wooden material has its own pros and cons, and of course their own particular characteristics.
+There are a variety of different types of timber that are used to make wooden garage doors.
+Each material has its own pros and cons and their own individual characteristics.

-Picking your preferred style of wooden garage doors is very personal, and in most cases, the design and architecture of a person’s house will help determine the type of wood that they eventually will choose.
+Picking your preferred style of wooden garage doors is very personal.
+In most cases, the design and architecture of a person’s house helps determine the type of wood they eventually choose.

-Cedar is a coniferous type of wood which is reasonably light in weight as far as woods go.
+Cedar is a coniferous type of wood that is reasonably light in weight as far as woods go.
 It is a softwood which has some great positives.
-It is durable and has natural resistance to water because of its porous attributes.
-It is also a wood that that does not attract insects like some woods tend to do.
+This wood is durable and has natural resistance to water because of its porous attributes.
+Cedar is also a wood that that does not attract insects like some woods tend to do.
 Both of these advantages help prevent the garage door from decay, so choosing cedar can be a real plus!
 Cedar wooden garage doors will have reasonable insulation which will also help keep out noise.

 Mahogany has a very solid and even straight grain making it very easy to work with.
 Like cedar, this is is also durable and water resistant, but is even stronger.
 This of course is something to bear in mind if you’re looking for even greater security.
 Mahogany has a reddish brown shade that can be polished quite easily, thus giving it a sheen.
-Because the trunk of a mahogany tree is normally quite wide compared to other tree species, the boards used to make a garage door are of course wider.
+The trunk of a mahogany tree is normally quite wide compared to other tree species.
+This means that the boards used in making a garage door are wider.

-Hemlock may not be one of the more well known types of wood, but we at Hollington Doors feel that it is certainly worth considering when choosing your own personal type of wooden garage doors, or door!
+Hemlock may not be one of the more well known types of wood.
+However, Hollington Doors feel that it is certainly worth considering when choosing your own personal brand of wooden garage door.
 Like cedar, this wood is reasonably light in weight and there are various kinds of hemlock available.
 It will undergo a preservative treatment before being made into a garage door.
 This is a strong and very versatile wood that is well worth a look!

 Iroko is another wood that may not be so well known.
 It is quite a pale yellow to golden brown in colour and once again is strong and durable.
 This is a hardwood which also has a natural defence to insect attacks and resistance to rot.
 Iroko has a strong resemblance to teak, but is not related to teak at all.

-At Hollington Doors, these are just a few examples of some of the woods that we use for our custom-made bespoke wooden garage doors.
+These are just a few examples of some of the woods that Hollington use for our custom-made bespoke wooden garage doors.
 We also use oak, spruce and reclaimed wood to name just a few more.
-However, give us a call and we will be more than happy to help you in your decision making, along with any quotes that you require.
+Give us a call.
+We will be happy to help you in your decision making, along with any quotes that you require.